Thierry Grenot

 3. Put compliance measures in place before the deadlines

-Dura lex, sed lex — the law is harsh, but it is the law.
-Better to anticipate than to be caught unprepared.
+Dura lex, sed lex: the law is harsh, but it is the law.
+With a ceiling of €35M or 7% of global turnover and general application landing on 2 August 2026, better to anticipate than to be caught unprepared.